artgromov/vm_manager/README.md

 * dependencies
     * Python 3.5 and above (not tested with other versions)
     * VirtuaBox and VBoxManage tool available as /usr/bin/VBoxManage
-    * xfreerdp client available as /usr/bin/xfreerdp
+    * any rdp client available
 * ready to use VM with configured
     * RDP server
     * NAT vm network and RDP port forwarding